English / Español

 What if I’m denied?

 You can usually appeal within 30 days (see your notice for instructions).
 You may reapply if your income or household changes.
-See the What If I’m Denied? page for step-by-step guidance.
+See What If I’m Denied?

 How do renewals work?